alicepergatta/KisosvetV2/README.md

 ## TODO:

+- [ ] Implement authorization on ESP8266
+- [ ] Enable and configure WWDG for STM32
 - [ ] Add 7-seg display for two-factor auth, system info and other features
 - [x] Power Modules schematic
 - [x] Reverse voltage protection